Illinois Compiled Statutes

 which shall be a residential institution located in the Fox River Valley in

 close proximity to the national science laboratories based in Illinois.
 The Academy may develop additional campuses throughout the State, however, any additional campus does not need to serve as a residential institution.

 The Academy shall be a State agency, funded by State appropriations,

-Academy may admit those students who have completed the academic
+Academy may admit students (i) who are Illinois residents or who are not Illinois residents and (ii) who have completed the academic

 postsecondary course work.

 In order to be eligible for State appropriations, the Academy shall

 submit to the Board of Higher Education not later than the 1st day of